M.Ed. In Middle And Secondary Grades

 The Office of Teacher Education Advising and Licensure (TEAL) is an information and student success resource for current and potential teacher candidates.
 Their staff provides a variety of services such as: information on (and preparation resources for) testing required for program admission and teacher licensure, verification of program completion for teacher licensure, guidance surrounding the teacher licensure application process, and information on campus resources and scholarships/loans for education students.

-The Office of Field Experiences provides support services to our students for school-based clinical experiences and during yearlong internships and student teaching.
+The Office of School and Community Partnerships provides support services to our students for school-based clinical experiences and during yearlong internships and student teaching.
 Field experiences – observing, interacting with, and teaching children and youth – are a critical part of all teacher education programs at UNC Charlotte.
 These field experiences continue throughout a candidate’s program and culminate in a 15-week, full-time student teaching experience after completion of all other course work.

 The Center for Graduate Life provides the support and sense of community students need to meet the challenges they will face throughout their graduate experience.
 The Center offers workshops on topics like grant writing, presentation skills, publishing in scholarly journals, and understanding the academic job search.
 Virtual workshops are available online on subjects such as graduate academic writing and research writing at the graduate level.